marshanabilah/projective-modeling/README.md

-# projective-modeling
-Projective Modeling for Agriculture
+# Projective Modeling for Agriculture